 All of this came together for me as I basked in the joy of elementary school students in Oaxaca, in southwest Mexico, one of the most biodiverse regions on the earth.
 The children, from the indigenous Zapotec group, excitedly showed us gardens outside their classrooms.
 They had planted carrots, lettuce and, of course, corn—which is intricately intertwined with Mexico’s identity.

 This schoolyard garden was a project of a local nonprofit supported by AJWS, Union de Organizaciones de la Sierra Juarez, Oaxaca (UNOSJO).
-In Oaxaca, elders teach the younger generations of Zapotec people—who trace their history to pre-Columbian times—the value of preserving traditional methods of farming.
-With guidance from UNOSJO, teachers weave Zapotec cultural practices into the curriculum, underscoring the connections between culture, land and food.
+In Oaxaca, elders teach the younger generations of Zapotec people—who trace their history to pre-Columbian times—to understand their culture and grow healthy vegetables.
+In recent decades, processed foods have flooded village stores, causing a spike in childhood obesity and a decrease in the consumption of traditional Zapotec crops like maize and squash.
+With guidance from UNOSJO, teachers are helping reverse this trend through gardening, and they’re weaving Zapotec cultural practices into the curriculum, underscoring the connections between culture, land and food.